 And for those who choose to stay on shore, options include fishing, crabbing, shrimping, and clamming—all are abundant in tidal creeks and along the Intracoastal Waterway.

 Nearby beaches include Sunset Beach (10 minutes away), Ocean Isle Beach (15 minutes away), and Holden Beach and Myrtle Beach (20 minutes away).

 Be sure to visit the Hurricane Fleet Deep Sea Fishing Center, located in the center of Calabash.
 Find out how and where the shrimp are caught as you take a cruise on the 90-foot Hurricane II, which engages working shrimp boats while their crews explain shrimping along the Carolinas.
-You will see dolphin and sharks feed on the by-catch as the nets are pulled only a few feet from the bow of the Hurricane II.
+You will see dolphins and sharks feed on the by-catch as the nets are pulled only a few feet from the bow of Hurricane II.
 The popular Dolphin Adventure Cruise is a favorite among adults and kids alike.
-The Hurricane Fleet also offers open party boat fishing-they're known for their deep-sea fishing experience, and they also offer half-day excursions.
-Their fleet of sport-fishing vessels is available for private charter for inshore, offshore and Gulf Stream fishing for tuna, dolphin and wahoo.
-All fishing cruises include bait, tackle, rod and reel and fishing license, and all vessels are U.S. Coast Guard approved.
+The Hurricane Fleet also offers open party boat fishing-they's known for their deep-sea fishing experience, and they also offer half-day excursions.
+Their fleet of sport-fishing vessels is available for private charter for inshore, offshore, and Gulf Stream fishing for tuna, dolphin, and wahoo.
+All fishing cruises include bait, tackle, rod and reel, and fishing license, and all vessels are U.S. Coast Guard approved.